remysucre/remysucre.github.io/index.md

 ___

-[SIGMOD'23] We propose [free join](https://arxiv.org/abs/2301.10841), a new join algorithm unifying and generalizing traditional binary joins with worst-case optimal joins.
+[SIGMOD'23] **SIGMOD Research Highlight Award** We propose [free join](https://arxiv.org/abs/2301.10841), a new join algorithm unifying and generalizing traditional binary joins with worst-case optimal joins.
 Free join brings the best of both worlds, and outperforms both binary join and WCOJ in practice.

 [EGRAPHS'22] We tease out [deep connections](https://remy.wang/reports/dfta.pdf) among e-graphs, finite-state tree automata, and version space algebra.
 By fusing together powerful ideas from these different perspectives, we gain orders-of-magnitude speedup and discover a new technique for automated proofs.